citrus3000psi/Time-Sleuth/README.md

 A cheap and easy to build HDMI lag tester.
 Through hole components were chosen to aid in assembly.
 Resistors and Caps are still surface mount but a larger 0805 package size.

 An altera USB-Blaster is required to program the board.
-Firmware was created by Chriz2600 and can be found on his Github soon.
+Firmware was created by Chriz2600 and can be found on his Github https://github.com/chriz2600/time-sleuth

 For convenience the PCB is shared on OSH Park.
 Please order in 1.6mm thickness. https://oshpark.com/shared_projects/Jw3gMtl8